im-udittt/rc-hunter/README.md

 ## **Credits**

-This script was created by [@im-udittt] .
+This script was created by [https://instagram.com/im_udittt] .
 It uses the following libraries:

 - discord
 - dotenv